Juniper/contrail-controller/specs/security_draft_mode.md

 # 11. References

 <a name="footnote1">1</a>: Another best solution will be just update that
-new resource owner from the dedicated policy management to the scope but thweat need to validate there is no side effect to change owner.
+new resource owner from the dedicated policy management to the scope but that needs to validate there is no side effect to change owner.